A Letter from Our Founder

 Our Location and Facility

-We forego the fancy buildings and grounds of some private schools to deliver an outstanding experience to students and families at lower tuition.
+We forgo the large, beautiful grounds of some private schools to deliver an outstanding experience to students and families at lower tuition.
 Still, we care a lot about creating warm and dynamic classrooms that are highly conducive to elementary school learning.

-Our intention, over time, is for The Croft School to be made up of three distinct facilities all within the same 1-mile radius within the East Side.
+Our intention, over time, is for The Croft School to be made up of two distinct facilities within the same 1-mile radius on the East Side.
 Each space will be designed and decorated in accordance with the grade levels it will accommodate.
-We will have a pre-kindergarten through 1st grade facility, a 2nd and 3rd grade facility, and a 4th and 5th grade facility.
+We will have a kindergarten through 2nd grade facility and and 3rd-5th grade facility.

-We are in the process of selecting the best possible East Side site for our early elementary learning space and intend to have more certainty by later in 2017.
-We intend for the learning space to be approximately 2,000 square feet – fully renovated, bright, and with access to attached or nearby outdoor space.
-We will provide regular updates to our community of interested families.
+We are in the process of selecting the best possible East Side site for our early elementary learning space and will have updates in February.
+We intend for the learning space to be approximately 3,000 square feet – fully renovated, bright, and with access to attached or nearby outdoor space.

 Growing the School

-In the 2018-19 school year, The Croft School will open to 16 students in pre-kindergarten and 16 students in kindergarten.
-Each year, thereafter, we will add one additional grade level until we have a full pre-Kindergarten through grade 5 elementary school in the 2023-24 school year.
-At capacity, the school will serve 112 students.
+In the 2018-19 school year, The Croft School will open with Kindergarten classroom and a Grade 1 classroom.
+Each year, thereafter, we will add one additional grade level until we have a full Kindergarten through Grade 5 elementary school in the 2022-23 school year.
+At capacity, the school will serve 120 students.

 The Story Behind Our Name: Mr. Harold (Hal) Croft